Western Electric: Manufacturing plants

 In 1903, Western Electric began construction of the first buildings for Hawthorne Works on the outskirts of Chicago.
 In 1905, the Clinton Street power apparatus shops moved to Hawthorne.

 Further expansion of large factories began in the 1920s.
 In 1923, construction began on the second factory located in Kearny, New Jersey.
 The location was known as Kearny Works and in 1925 began telephone cable production.
+On June 15, 1928, Western Electric employees, photographed by Rosenfeld and Sons, were pictured, in a groundbreaking ceremony, for their expansion of the Kearny Works manufacturing facility at 110 Central Ave, Kearny, New Jersey.
+Kearny Works would achieve the largest square foot size of 3,579,000 throughout the years and be the second largest plant for Western Electric manufacturing plants built before the 1930s, only second in size to the Hawthorne Works at Cicero, Illinois.
+Here is an aerial image of Kearny Works, between 1925 and 1930, held in the Library Company of Philadelphia. with the picture of the entire plant and railways.
 In 1929, work began at Point Breeze, Baltimore, Maryland as the third manufacturing location, Baltimore Works, began its occupancy by 1930 for various cable and wire production.

 Two manufacturing plants in Lincoln, Nebraska were leased in 1943 to Western Electric to manufacture signal corps equipment and later production demands from Hawthorne Works.
 The Eighth Street building, known as "Lincoln Shops," and the 13th Street building were the locations, the latter was sold in 1950 for $500,000 to Western Electric.
 The plants were closed after the Omaha Works opened in 1958.

 Western Electric acquired in 1943, the old Grad and Winchell buildings located at Haverhill, Massachusetts.
 New Jersey supervisors taught former textile and shoe workers the manufacturing process of coil winding.
 The employees' acquired skills demonstrated their versatility in this new manufacturing process for a Western Electric decision to join Haverhill and Lawrence locations in 1956 as the Merrimack Valley Works.

 In 1944, Western Electric purchased a factory in St. Paul, Minnesota to restart manufacture of telephone sets for civilian installation as authorized by War Production Board.
 By 1946, some of these facilities were relocated to the Hawthorne plant as space became available from war-production scale down.